Program Contact: Michelle D. Miller 203-582-3231

 Graduates from the program are extraordinarily well prepared for a variety of careers in law and other related fields.
 Our graduates have excelled in roles spanning policy, compliance, government and politics, social services, criminal justice and conflict resolution.
 Many students continue their studies in law school, but career prospects don’t end at the courtroom or law office.
 The skills of legal reasoning and critical thinking translate into fields as diverse as policy, mediation, local law enforcement, social services, education and human relations.

-Students majoring in Law in Society must meet the following requirements for graduation:
+Students majoring in Law in Society must complete the following:

 Code | Title | Credits |